Lindsay Lohan: Personal life

-Lohan began dating actor Wilmer Valderrama in 2004, Hard Rock Cafe heir Harry Morton in 2006, and DJ Samantha Ronson in 2008 and 2009.
-In April 2009, following her breakup with Ronson, Lohan appeared in a dating video spoof on the comedy website Funny or Die.
-It was viewed 2.7 million times in the first week and received favorable comments from the media.
-In 2016, Lohan was engaged to London-based Russian millionaire Egor Tarabasov, owner of the real estate agency Home House Estates and son of Dmitry Tarabasov.
-They reportedly split up in mid-2017, with Lohan accusing Tarabasov of abuse and him accusing her of stealing £24,000 worth of his belongings.
-On November 28, 2021, Lohan announced her engagement to financier Bader Shammas after three years of dating.
-On July 2, 2022, a rep confirmed Lohan and Shammas were married after she called him her "husband" on her Instagram birthday post.
-On March 14, 2023, Lohan announced via her Instagram that she and Shammas are expecting their first child.

-Lohan spoke about her turbulent childhood in 2007, the same year her parents finalized their divorce: "I feel like a second parent in the sense that I helped raise my family ...
+Lohan's personal life has received much media attention since her teenage years, particularly after a series of legal problems and arrests, which continued until 2013.
+The year 2015 marked the first time she had been probation-free in over eight years.
+She had a turbulent childhood that she spoke about in 2007, the year her parents finalized their divorce: "I feel like a second parent in the sense that I helped raise my family ...
 I was put between my mother and father a lot".
 Despite the conflicts, Lohan spoke very fondly of her family.
-However, in 2007, 2008, and 2009 she admitted that she had cut off contact with her father, describing his behavior as unpredictable and hard to deal with.
+But in the late 2000s, she said she had cut off contact with her father, calling his behavior unpredictable and hard to deal with.
+In 2023, Lohan said she was on good terms with both her parents as the family gathered in April, which reportedly marked the first time they were all together in at least seven years.

+Lohan has had many high-profile relationships, including with actor Wilmer Valderrama in 2004, Hard Rock Cafe heir Harry Morton in 2006, DJ Samantha Ronson in 2008, and London-based Russian business heir Egor Tarabasov in 2016.
+On November 28, 2021, Lohan announced her engagement to financier Bader Shammas after three years of dating.
+Bader Shammas is a Kuwaiti citizen and a member of the Shammas family, one of the twelve Kuwaiti Christian families.
+On July 2, 2022, a representative confirmed Lohan and Shammas were married after she called him her "husband" on her Instagram birthday post.
+Lohan later revealed they had wed on April 3, 2022.
+In July 2023, she gave birth to their son in Dubai, where she has resided since 2014.

 Filmography

-After beginning her acting career as a child actor in the early 1990s, Lohan, at age 11, made her film debut in Disney's successful remake of The Parent Trap (1998).
+After beginning her acting career as a child actor in the early 1990s, Lohan, at age eleven, made her film debut in Disney's hugely successful remake of The Parent Trap (1998).
 Freaky Friday (2003) remains her highest-grossing film, while Mean Girls (2004), both a critical and commercial success, became a cult classic.
-Despite her career facing many interruptions from legal and personal troubles during the late 2000s and early 2010s, she has appeared in over 30 films and has multiple other acting credits as of 2022.
+Though her career was often interrupted by legal and personal troubles during the late 2000s and early 2010s, she has appeared in over 30 films and has multiple other acting credits as of 2025.